Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 • Acoustic or Electric - Electric

-I've always wanted to be able to play a guitar, purely because it's a valuable skill that can help with more than you'd think.
-It's just something I've always wanted to do.
-You can do so much with a guitar which makes it a perfect choice of instrument I think.
+I’ve always wanted to be able to play a guitar, purely because it’s a valuable skill that can help with more than you’d think.
+It’s just something I’ve always wanted to do.

 Q2.
-What are some of your long term playing goals?
+What are some of your long-term playing goals?

 Abi's lush Epiphone Les Paul